NEUROFUSIONInc/fusion/README.md

 See the [issues](https://github.com/NEUROFUSIONInc/fusion/issues) for the latest.

-I've had wonderful people devote their time & energy to Fusion in different forms and I'm eternally grateful.
+I've had wonderful people devote their time & energy to Fusion in different ways.
+To them I'm eternally grateful.

 - AdA
 - AyM
 - EmA
 - ErB
 - KeO
+- (You?)